jasongrimes/hello-docker/README.md

 The web app fetches a record from the database via the api, and renders a stack of hello messages received from each service along the way.

-## Running the hello application
+## Running the hello application in development

-After cloning this repository, you can run the hello app in a development environment with `docker-compose`:
+After cloning this repository, run the hello app in a development environment with `docker-compose`:

 ```sh
 # In the project root directory: